Major Requirements | Enrollment | Study Abroad / Internships / Grad School | Courses | Miscellaneous

 The GPA for all preps must be a minimum of 2.00.

-Submit an online application by the end of fall quarter of your junior year.
+Submit an online application including your Statement of Interest by the end of fall quarter of your junior year.
 Students will be notified if they are admitted into the major Week 2 of winter quarter.

 What are the GPA requirements to enter the major?

 The IDS major requires a minimum GPA of 2.0 for the preparation courses.
 There is no minimum grade requirement for individual courses as long as you get above an 'F'.
 So, even if you get a 'C-' (or all the way down to a 'D-') in one course, it will still count towards the preparation requirements as long as you've met the GPA minimum with the other courses for the preps.